subalterngames/chipnumpy/README.md

 This module can be thought of as being inspired by [chippy](https://github.com/benmoran56/chippy) rather than a fork because the waveform generation code has been rewritten.

-The waveforms in `chipnumpy` are the same as those in `chippy`.
-There are two key differences:

-- `chipnumpy` uses numpy while `chippy` is pure-Python.
+The waveforms in `chipnumpy` are the same as those in `chippy` and the two modules' APIs are very similar.
+The key difference is that `chipnumpy` uses numpy to generate waveforms while `chippy` is pure-Python.
+As a result, `chipnumpy` is significantly faster.
-- `chipnumpy` optionally caches each waveform while `chippy` doesn't.

-As a result, `chipnumpy` is significantly faster than `chippy`.